humdrum-tools/humdrum-documentation/tool/perform/index.md

 or by pressing the escape key (ESC).

-The following table summarizes the interactive commands provided by **perform.** A summary of these commands can be displayed from within
+The following table summarizes the interactive commands provided by
+<span class="tool">perform</span>.
+A summary of these commands can be displayed from within
 <span class="tool">perform</span> by typing the **h** (help) command.

 >   ------------ ---------------------------------------------------------